+In the days before cheap mass-produced goods and single purpose packaging, items were used again and again, repaired and patched until beyond repair.
 Only in recent times has our society had the impression of abundance of materials, and this has distanced us from the idea of reusing items repeatedly and permitted wastefulness.
 However, we know that many things we take for granted are made of non-renewable resources, and that even 'renewable' resources come at a cost to our planet in water demand, processing energy, and transport Countless ideas - every bit counts

 Before you discard a product, wrack your brains!
 Can it be used again, either in its own form, or altered to suit another purpose?
 Some methods of reusing items are: